Eastern Australia hit by extreme weather againBy Graham Land Feb 25, 2013 9:36PM UTC

 Early Monday a life was brought into this world amid the flooding in the northern part of the state.
 The mother gave birth on her own property at 4.40am as ambulances were cut off by the rising waters.
 Eventually both mother and son were rescued by boat and airlifted to a hospital where they were reported to be in stable condition.

 Gale force winds uprooted trees and damaged over 170 homes in the town of Kiama on Sunday morning, resulting in a large amount of debris.
 Concerns about buildings containing asbestos led to evacuations as once damaged buildings dry out, dangerous asbestos fibers can spread.
+If you are unfamiliar with Asbestos you can learn about mesothelioma lawsuits and more information about other asbestos-related diseases at a leading health resource.

 After viewing the damage from a helicopter, New South Wales Premier Barry O’Farrell declared the area a natural disaster zone.
 He is quoted by TVNZ News: